Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Individual support : by specialists, e.g. Prof. Dr. Karl Philipp Kutzner,

-- Modern technology : digital surgical planning, navigated implantation, minimally invasive procedures,
+- Modern technology : Digital surgical planning, navigated implantation, minimally invasive procedures,

 2.6 The right partner: The Endoprotheticum Rhein-Main

-The ENDOPROTHETICUM Rhein-Main, based in Mainz, is one of the most renowned addresses for artificial joints in Germany – under the direction of Prof. Dr. Karl Philipp Kutzner , one of the leading specialists for hip and knee prosthetics.
+The ENDOPROTHETICUM Rhein-Main, based in Mainz, is one of the most renowned addresses for artificial joints in Germany – under the direction of Prof. Dr. Karl Philipp Kutzner , one of the leading specialists in hip and knee prosthetics.

 What distinguishes the endoprosthetic: